sayerhs/cpl/docs/source/user/tasks.rst

   relative to the execution directory where the command is invoked.

-run_command -- Run CML executables
+run_command -- Run OpenFOAM or CML executables
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This *task type* is used to execute a Caelus CML executable (e.g.,
+This *task type* is used to execute an OpenFOAM or Caelus CML executable (e.g.,
 :program:`blockMesh` or :program:`pimpleSolver`).
 CPL will ensure that the
-appropriate version of CML is selected and the runtime enviornment is setup
+appropriate version of OpenFOAM or CML is selected and the runtime enviornment
-properly prior to executing the task.
+is setup properly prior to executing the task.
 The task must provide one mandatory
-parameter :taskopt:`run_command.cmd_name` that is the name of the CML
+parameter :taskopt:`run_command.cmd_name` that is the name of the OpenFOAM or CML
 executable.
 Several other options are available and are documented below.
 Example:

 .. code-block:: yaml